 Other Things to Consider When You Switch Formulas With Your Baby

-To that end, don’t throw out all of your old formula when you get the new brand.
+To that end, don’t throw out all of your earlier formula when you get the new brand.
 You may need to go back to what you and your baby know, at least temporarily, until you make sure that new formula is exactly what’s right for your situation and your baby’s unique needs.

 All in all, it can take your baby some time to adjust to a new formula, but the exact timeframe will vary from infant to infant – up to 10 days is a good time frame if you are noticing adverse effects.
 Expect to spend that amount of time both getting your baby used to the new formula and waiting for their body to give you a sign that everything is running smoothly.